shoken0x/wp-mjrecaptcha/readme.txt

 = Notice =

-If anyone is interested in taking up development of this plugin, please contact me at blaenk@gmail.com.
+If anyone is interested in taking up development of this plugin, please contact me at syokenz at gmail.com.
 I would be glad to provide access to the plugin repository.
 Preferably someone who has experience with the WP and WP multisite APIs (primarily their authorization and options APIs).

-If you would like to simply contribute patches, you are welcome to do so at the [github repository](https://github.com/blaenk/wp-recaptcha).

-Otherwise, if anyone encounters issues with this plugin, you might want to give [this one](http://wordpress.org/extend/plugins/bwp-recaptcha/) a try.

 = What is reCAPTCHA? =